Usbellows logo.png

 • Heat exchangers

-• Water cooling systems for Nuclear power plants such as inlet of condenser cooling water from lakes or large bodies of water
+• Water cooling systems for nuclear power plants, such as the inlet of condenser cooling water from lakes or large bodies of water

 • Liquid penetrant-visible and fluorescent